 The Video Element will allow you to add a video to your page and display it within a user-controlled video player.

-Note that this is not the only way to display video on your site -- you can also add a background video to another element (such as a container, grid, or text box.)
+Note that this is not the only way to display video on your site—you can also add a background video to another element (such as a container, grid, or text box) or you can embed the video in an embed element.
 If you aren't sure which method to use, refer to this article that can help you decide.

 Adding a Video Element to the Page

 Click and drag the video element icon from the left toolbar, and drag it onto the page:

 The video element may be placed as a root element on the page or placed within another element (container and grid elements only).
 It will automatically take up 100% of the width of its parent element.